 Abstract

-Background and Purpose: β-arrestin2 recruitment to µ receptors may contribute to the development opioid analgesics side effects.
-This possibility led to the development of TRV130 and PZM21, opioids reportedly biased against β-arrestin2 recruitment in favour of G protein signalling.
-However, low efficacy for β-arrestin2 recruitment by TRV130 and PZM21 may simply reflect partial agonism overlooked due to the overexpression of µ receptors.
+Background and Purpose: β-Arrestin2 recruitment to μ-receptors may contribute to the development of opioid side effects.
+This possibility led to the development of TRV130 and PZM21, opioids reportedly biased against β-arrestin2 recruitment in favour of G-protein signalling.
+However, low efficacy β-arrestin2 recruitment by TRV130 and PZM21 may simply reflect partial agonism overlooked due to overexpression of μ-receptors.

 Key Results: Morphine, PZM21 and TRV130 were partial agonists in the β-arrestin2 recruitment assay.
 Only TRV130 exhibited partial agonism in the cAMP assay.
-Exposure to β-FNA to reduce µ receptor availability further limited the efficacy of TRV130 and revealed morphine and PZM21 to be partial agonists.
-Despite being a partial agonist in vitro, TRV130 caused potent antinociception (ED50: 0.33 mg Kg-1) in wild type mice, without tolerance after daily administration for 10 days.
-TRV130 caused similar antinociception in µ+/- mice, with marked tolerance on day 4 of injections.
+Exposure to β-FNA to reduce μ-receptor availability further limited the efficacy of TRV130 and revealed morphine and PZM21 to be partial agonists.
+Despite having partial efficacy in vitro, TRV130 caused potent anti-nociception (ED 50: 0.33 mg·kg −1) in wild-type mice, without tolerance after daily administration for 10 days.
+TRV130 caused similar anti-nociception in μ+/− mice, with marked tolerance on day 4 of injections.

-Conclusions and Implications: Our findings emphasise the importance of receptor reserve when characterising μ receptor agonists.
-Reduced receptor availability in vitro and in vivo reveals that TRV130 is a partial agonist capable of tolerance, despite having limited efficacy for β-arrestin2 recruitment to the μ receptor.
+Conclusion and Implications: Our findings emphasise the importance of receptor reserve when characterising μ-receptor agonists.
+Reduced receptor availability reveals that TRV130 is a partial agonist capable of tolerance, despite having limited efficacy for β-arrestin2 recruitment to the μ-receptor.

 Original language | English |